 But the process does not stop there: once detected it is necessary to give an interpretation.
-A meaning is attributed to those available, thus passing from data to information.
+Meaning is attributed to those available, thus passing from data to information.

-For this information to become knowledge, another step is needed: choosing how to use it and, on the basis of what emerges, making decisions.
+For the information to become knowledge, another step is needed: choosing how to use it and making decisions based on the context.

-As we have seen in the previous paragraph, correct data collection is fundamental to arrive at information and then at knowledge.
+As seen in the previous paragraph, correct data collection is fundamental to get to information and then knowledge.

-– Structured data: these are those organized in charts and tables and stored in databases;
+– structured data: these usually consist of numbers and text, presented in a readable format, organized in charts and tables and stored in databases;

-– unstructured data: they do not have any schema and therefore they do not have a predefined model.
+– unstructured data: these do not have any schema and therefore they do not have a predefined model.
 Images, audio and video are some examples of unstructured data;

-– data semi structured: it is a mix of the two types introduced previously. precedentemente.
+– semi-structured data: it is a mix of the two types introduced previously.

-This historical excursus has allowed us to understand how artificial intelligence an integral part of our daily lives is and how the advancement of technological progress has allowed AI to be more and more present in our everyday lives.
+This historical excursus has allowed us to understand the purpose of artificial intelligence development and how the advancement of technological progress has allowed AI to be more and more present in our everyday lives.